Duration: 1 year full time or 2 years part time

-The history and culture of the Classical world, its art, literature politics and culture has been passed down to us through generations of thinkers and its legacy has shaped modern thought and the way we live today.
+The history and culture of the Classical world, its art, literature, politics and culture have been passed down to us through generations of thinkers and its legacy has shaped modern thought and the way we live today.
 This Masters programme leads you to explore that legacy and to develop skills in research and methodology in this fascinating and growing field of intellectual history.

 - the ability to communicate views and present arguments clearly and coherently

 - the ability to critically digest, analyse and summarise content

 - the ability to innovate and think creatively